discord-jda/JDA-Website/docs/using-jda/getting-started.md

 ## Creating a Discord Bot

 1. Go to <https://discord.com/developers/applications>
-2. Create an Application
+1. Create an Application
-3. Give the application an awesome name (this will be used as the bots initial username)
+1. Give the application an awesome name (this will be used as the bots initial username)

     ![name](https://i.imgur.com/vBSQJeE.png)

-4. Click **Save Changes**
+1. Click **Save Changes**
-5. Open the **Bot** tab
+1. Open the **Bot** tab

     ![create bot](https://i.imgur.com/nmOR89M.png)

-6. Click **Add Bot** and confirm
+1. Click **Add Bot** and confirm

-7. Make sure to make your bot public, this allows others to invite your bot to your server.
+1. Public bots are invitable using only their ID, so unselect this option if you want this bot to be private.

     ![public bot](https://i.imgur.com/la0JbJi.png)

-    You only want require code grant enabled if you plan to use an oauth2 flow, the general user will not need this.
+    You only want `require code grant` enabled if you plan to use an oauth2 flow, the general user will not need this.

 ## Add your Discord Bot to a Server